Mannlicher M1888: M1890 rifle

 When in 1890 semi-smokeless powder became available, manufacture of rifles with a longer and thus stronger chamber and modified sights began.
 Although the smokeless powder filled M.93 8×50mmR cartridge can be used in this rifle, the generated pressure at 40,000 psi (275.8 MPa) is marginal, as the wedge-lock bolt system this rifle uses was originally designed to be shot with less-potent black powder filled with 11×58mmR ammunition.

-Kuaili 1888 Kiangnan Rifle 7.62x55
+Kuaili 1888 Kiangnan rifle 7.62x55

 China also used this rifle extensively during the Qing dynasty and the Republican era.
 China first bought Mannlicher 88 rifles before the First Sino-Japanese War in 1894–1895 and after that started production of the unlicensed Kuaili 1888 Kiangnan copy.
+These rifles use the proprietary 7.62x55mmR cartridge but purportedly will accept 7.62x54mmR ammunition without issue.